r007/PMoodle/README.md

 -----------

 This package contains preconfigured Uniform Server installation, including some portable apps such as Firefox and Foxit Reader.
 To access Moodle, use the following credentials: username "*admin*" and password "*m00dl3*".
-For student login use "student" and password "testing".
+For student login use "*student*" and password "*testing*".
 For MySQL default username "*root*" and password "*root*".

 - Apache 2.4.2
 - MySQL 5.5.24-community